gballos/pulse-university-rdbms/README.md

         - Port : `3306`
         - Username : `myuser` or `root` for elevated access
         - Password : `mypassword` or `//` for root user
-  3. Click 'Test Connection` and Save
+  3. Click 'Test Connection' and Save

+**4. Terminate Connection**

+  Using `docker compose down -v` shut down the database container